Home Career Tips Using the biopsychosocial model of wellness to enhance social care

 The challenges of the different factors

-Individuals often face challenges that originate from biological, psychological or social factors.
+Individuals often face challenges from biological, psychological, or social factors.
 For instance, someone with a chronic illness might grapple not only with physical symptoms but also with emotional distress and the social repercussions of their condition.
-Over a long period of time, it’s challenging for them to stay optimistic, particularly if there is little help for them to recover physically.
+Over a long period, it’s challenging for them to stay optimistic, particularly if there is little help to recover physically.

 Alternatively, a person experiencing emotional distress due to a traumatic event might encounter difficulties in maintaining relationships or engaging in daily activities, affecting their overall quality of life.
 This might lead to a poor diet and physical illness because of poor nutrition.